INJURED IN UBER CAR ACCIDENT – MN ATTORNEYS

 Period 3: This period starts once the rider is in the Uber car and ends when the rider exits the car and the driver marks the trip as ended.

-If you sustain an injury in a car accident with an Uber vehicle, please call us for a free consultation with a lawyer regarding your rights and the insurance issues.
-Pam Rochlin and David Rochlin are experienced MN car accident lawyers, getting fair compensation for hundreds of people injured throughout Minnesota.
+If you sustain an injury in a car accident with an Uber or Lyft vehicle in Minneapolis, St. Paul, or anywhere in MN, please call us for a free consultation with a lawyer regarding your rights and the insurance issues.
+Pam Rochlin and David Rochlin are top MN car accident lawyers, getting fair compensation for hundreds of people injured throughout Minnesota.